Checkmk

 Memory usage

 The memory usage of Checkmk 2.5.0 is about slightly higher compared to 2.4.0.
-When using OpenTelemetry, add at least 8 GB additional RAM, since the metric backend needs this for efficient operation.
+When using OpenTelemetry, add at least 8 GB additional RAM, since the metrics backend needs this for efficient operation.

 Disk space